jgx02c/jgx02c/README.md

 ### My name is Joshua.

-# I started a new project on 5/19/25, working on a private GitHub account.
-I also use a company GitHub account at my new job.

 - 🔭 I’m currently working on Build Back, helping those in need.
 - 📦 I maintain an NPM package called react-cursive-handwrite.
 - 🌱 I’m learning TensorFlow and diving into Machine Learning.